Goldenfield192/ImmersiveRailroading/src/main/resources/assets/immersiverailroading/wiki/en_us/tracks/custom_curve.md

 # Overview
 This mode is used to place customizable curve track.

+By the way, you can use the [Golden Spike](immersiverailroading:wiki/en_us/tracks/golden_spike.md) to make more remarkable effects.

 # Settings
 ### Length
 This setting determines how many blocks long the piece of track is.